Does Georgetown Law offer "conditional admission" to its Graduate Programs?

 In many cases, you will have flexibility to change your degree selection after you are admitted: particularly, students in the General, International Legal Studies, or International Business and Economic Law programs for foreign-educated lawyers may consider these degrees relatively interchangeable (and may settle on the final name of their degree after they are enrolled here and have consulted with their academic advisor about the courses they choose to take).
-Students interested in the most specialized degrees, such as the Global Health and National Security programs, must apply directly to those degrees and may not switch in after being admitted to a more general program.
+Students may also be able to switch between the more flexible (General, ILS or IBEL) degrees and those in Taxation or Securities, if those programs more closely reflect their interests.
+For the most specialized degrees, the Global Health and National Security programs, applicants must apply directly to those degrees and may not switch in after being admitted to a more general program.
 Requests to change programs should be submitted to the Admissions Office for consideration.

 If I apply Early Action and am admitted, am I required to attend Georgetown?

 No. Our Graduate Early Action option is non-binding.
 Students admitted Early Action will have until the same date as Regular Action admitted students to decide whether or not to attend Georgetown.

 How do I reapply if I applied previously to a graduate program and was not accepted?